 Applications are accepted year-round at the parks and historic sites.
 Those wishing to work during the May through August time period should send applications late winter to early spring for best chances of receiving an interview.

 How to Apply for Seasonal Naturalist or Interpreter Employment

-- For a seasonal job as a naturalist or an interpreter, please read the information in the Seasonal Interpreter-Park Naturalist or Historic Site Interpreter Work Opportunities in Missouri State Parks document and check out the current seasonal employment opportunities listed here.
+- For a seasonal job as a naturalist or an interpreter, please read the information in the Seasonal Interpreter-Park Naturalist or Historic Site Interpreter Work Opportunities in Missouri State Parks document.

 - Fill out the Interpretive Seasonal Work Placement Application and the Temporary Seasonal Employment Application.

 - Send both documents directly to parks and historic sites of your choosing.

 - For general seasonal naturalist or interpreter employment questions, contact Amy Richards at 573-751-8481 or by e-mail.